How does email marketing work? Here’s a small excerpt that I think nails it.

 Pretty simple when you think about it that way, huh?
 I definitely recommend checking out the entire report if you do any email marketing yourself (or know you should).
 It’s a great read that deals with the fundamentals we all seem to forget as time goes by (or never learned in the first place).

 If you’re looking for ideas, just pair up people’s hobbies with your email list: http://en.wikipedia.org/wiki/List_of_hobbies.
 People pay attention to things (your future emails) when it’s about their hobby.
-And here’s another hint – Facebook Ads is amazing for these types of campaigns.
+And here’s another hint – ad networks like Facebook Ads is amazing for these types of campaigns.